|

 used by criminals to generate

 vast profits.
-The lecture
+The talk

 reveals actual studies,